mikaelhm/MTS-LaTeX-Arrows/README.md

 Example:
 ========
-After loading the mts-arcs.tec in your preable, writing:
+After loading the mts-arrows.tex in your preable, writing:

  <pre>$q_0 \may{a} q_1 \must{a} q_2 \mayw{a} q_3 \mustw{a} q_4$</pre>